PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 conditional final reconciliation, the live Session LayoutState, and both surrounding recovery boundaries are unchanged.

+SiNet terminal-layout orchestration now propagates its existing three-element `Tuple[Any, ...]` through the phase runner and local helper.
+The two direct calls retain `_terminal_sinet_layout_recovery_results` and `_very_late_sinet_layout_recovery_results`; neither tuple has a consumer.

+The injected pre-add/resize callback remains the middle child and its return is preserved without changing execution.
+The focused gate passes `357 passed in 19.62s`, and the branch-changed broad suite passes `1533 passed in 27.45s`.
+Child order, context wiring, boundaries, dependencies, and TensorFlow behavior remain fixed.

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should audit the first very-late SiNet terminal-layout orchestration result after `_post_terminal_indexed_shape_convergence_stats`.
-Its other production occurrence, nested pre-add/resize callback, child order, and following top-level pre-add/resize call must remain fixed.
+The next characterized unit should audit `run_sinet_preadd_resize_recovery()` and its local helper.
+That helper is the middle callback of both retained terminal-layout tuples and also has three direct top-level calls.
+All six child pass IDs, callback wiring, direct-call order, and surrounding recovery sequences must remain fixed.
 All Singleton/Reshape policies, three QKV result forms, and the late summary must also remain fixed.
 Mean/attention tuples and the preceding BatchMatMul results must remain observation-only and policy guarded.
 The retained `_terminal_normalization_pad_stats` also remains observation-only because it